874bowen/herbeauty/README.md

 export default MyApp;
 ```

 With our application wrapped with SessionProvider, we can implement user login and logout in `Navbar.js`.
 If we have a valid session it means that the user logged in successfully and we can display the name, image on the Navbar.
-Otherwise, an invalid session means a user is not logged in and we can display the login button.
+Otherwise, an invalid session means a user is not logged in and we can display the login button only.

 ```javascript
 import React, { useState } from "react";